hayatbiralem/eco.json/README.md

 * <span style='color:green'>__scid__</span>: An database that's part of a [sourceforge project](https://scid.sourceforge.net/), pulled via Waterford Chess Club's [website](https://watfordchessclub.org/images/downloads/scid.eco).
 SCID codes extend ECO, and opening names vary.
 * <span style='color:green'>__eco_wikip__</span>: Opening data from the Wikipedia page at https://en.wikipedia.org/wiki/List_of_chess_openings (Aug.
 2024)

+There is a JSON file for each of the ECO categories A, B, C, D, & E; e.g. <span style="color:orange">ecoB.json</span>.
+In additon there is a <span style="color:orange">/tooling</span> folder with scripts for manipulating the data in the JSON files.
+They have a node.js-compatible ".mjs" extension so that they can be run standalone from the command line.
+For example:
+<p> <span style="color: violet">node tooling/ecoConjoin.mjs</span>

 ### Example JSON
 ```
   {